King Gesar of Ling

 2. There is a place in Mangkang of Tibet called Puruo Niangzong.
 According to legend, Huangtong’s hometown was there.
 The castle of Huangtong in the epic is called “Puruo Niangzong”, hence the name.

-3. In Jiangre, Dege, Sichuan, there is the castle of Gesar's brother Jiacha, the ruins of Yinshui Nuzong.
+3. In Jiangre, Dege, Sichuan, there is the castle of Gesar's brother Jiacha, and the ruins of Yinshui Nuzong.

 4. To the south of Zaling Lake, Maduo County, Guoluo Prefecture, Qinghai Province, there's a ruin of the old city, which is said to be the castle of Gyalodun Ba Gyatzan.